 The Stringybark Creek Reserve is popular with Lane Cove residents who seek a gentle walk amongst the shady gums and moss-covered sandstone caves.
-Yet how many would know that this reserve was the centre of a gruesome mystery that shocked the nation and then became one of the most sensational murder trials of the early 20th century?
+Yet how many would know that this reserve was where the gruesome case of Eugene Falleni transpired.
+A mystery that shocked the nation and became one of the most sensational murder trials of the early 20th century

 By Elliot Lindsay